 Understanding the Ajax Housing Market for Self-Employed Buyers

 The Ajax real estate market has been growing steadily, attracting families, professionals, and self-employed buyers like yourself.
-I always tell my clients that understanding local price trends is crucial because it directly affects your mortgage options and down payment requirements.- Homes in Ajax tend to be priced higher than in surrounding Durham towns, so getting pre-approved by a trusted mortgage broker in Ajax is essential.
+I always tell my clients that understanding local price trends is crucial because it directly affects your mortgage options and down payment requirements.

 - Being self-employed doesn’t put you at a disadvantage, but lenders will look more closely at your income.